backd-io/docs/www/guide/ms_admin.md

     - memberships

 ::: tip
-Because of the operations that can be done with this service probably you won't want to expose it to the Internet and keep all the operations private.
+Because of the operations that can be done with this service probably you won't want to expose it to the internet and keep all the operations private.

 This service is only used by administrators so you can opt to stop it while not required.
 :::